danielmichaels/danielms/content/blog/2023/23-05-09-Running a business on OpenFaaS.md

 through event bridges such as Kafka, NATS, MQTT and so on.
 It also has a [cron] trigger which is a great builtin feature.

-Since each function is its own container OpenFaaS makes it easier to scale up your functions. just add more containers for that function.
+Since each function is its own container OpenFaaS makes it easier to scale up your functions.
+Just add more containers for that function.
 Isolation between functions is also a benefit.
 One bad function won't crash your entire app.

 Being that everything is containers means I can have functions in Go, python, node, C# or even bash.
-I typically use Go these days but have use a python function to augment my Go functions because it was the right choice.
+I typically use Go these days but have used a python function to augment my Go functions because it was the right choice.
 Had that project been a server written in Go more than likely I would of had to stand up a microservice and then setup NATS or HTTP endpoints for them to interact.
 Using OpenFaaS made it a cinch.

 Although it's not perfect.
 Sometimes function codebases can have a lot of repeated code.
-As an example, both my functions use the same logger and database modules which are identical.
+As an example, both my functions use the same logger and database packages which are identical.
 It's not so bad because I have scripts that autogenerate new functions and handle these things.
 I will point out that you can create your own [function template][ft] which could include any required modules effectively removing this hiccup.